 Entangling dFADs have nets that hang in the water column from a floating structure.
-They can be anchored to the seabed or drift on the high seas.

 Risks: The nets serve to attract a greater variety of animals and can result in them being caught.
 The dFADs can be constructed using a variety of materials.
-The ones that have open nets hanging from the raft tend to have the highest rates of entanglement22.
+The ones that have open nets hanging from the raft tend to have the highest rates of entanglement.